Aryan-Singh03/video-translation-pipeline/README.md

 An example input and output are provided in the `example/` folder:
 - `example/input.mp4` - Sample English video
 - `example/input.srt` - Corresponding English subtitles
-- `example/output.mp4` - Translated German video
+- `example/output.mp4` - Translated  video
 - `example/intermediates/` - Processing intermediates for debugging

 To test with the example: